MattisLind/alfaskop_emu/Utils/BSCGateway/BSCBridge/README.md

 sudo socat  TCP:localhost:32701 OPEN:/dev/ttyUSB0,b2400,raw
 ```

 I had some problems when dealing with socat which I initially attributed to be due to socat itself.
-It resulted in that I created a socat replacement, socatReplace in the utils folder in this projects.
-It turned out that I could run into exactly the same problem using my new socatReplace.
-It turned out that I got problems with two FTDI dongles simultaneously even using minicom!
-The problem solved by pulling the USB plug out and reinsert it.
+It resulted in that I created a socat replacement, socatReplace in the utils folder in this project.
+It turned out that I could run into exactly the same problem using my new socatReplace and that I got problems with two FTDI dongles simultaneously even using minicom!
+The problem is solved by pulling the USB plug out and reinsert it.
 It seems that the driver ends up in a strange state if the system is booted with the FTDI dongles inserted while booting.

 ## Testing with 3274emu and x3270
 A test of the system would be to connect two SyncDongles together with a null modem and have them exchange some data.
 I created a quick test suite in the test folder that did exactly this and since this was successful I continued to use the same link to connect the 3274emu.